JetBrains/teamcity-documentation/topics/installing-and-configuring-the-teamcity-server.md

 ### Using 64 bit Java to Run TeamCity Server

-TeamCity server can run under both the 32\- and 64\-bit JVM.
-It is recommended to use the 32\-bit JVM unless you need to dedicate more than 1Gb of memory (via `-Xmx` JVM option) to the TeamCity process (see [details](#Setting+Up+Memory+settings+for+TeamCity+Server)) or your [database requirements](setting-up-an-external-database.md) are different.
+TeamCity server can run under both the 32- and 64-bit JVM.
+It is recommended to use the 32-bit JVM unless you need to dedicate more than 1Gb of memory (via `-Xmx` JVM option) to the TeamCity process (see [details](#Setting+Up+Memory+settings+for+TeamCity+Server)) or your [database requirements](setting-up-an-external-database.md) are different.

-If you choose to use the 64\-bit JVM, note that the memory usage is almost doubled when switching from the 32\- to 64\-bit JVM, so make sure you specify at least twice as much memory as for 32\-bit JVM, see [Setting Up Memory settings for TeamCity Server](#Setting+Up+Memory+settings+for+TeamCity+Server).
+If you choose to use the 64-bit JVM, note that the memory usage is almost doubled when switching from the 32- to 64-bit JVM, so make sure you specify at least twice as much memory as for 32-bit JVM, see [Setting Up Memory settings for TeamCity Server](#Setting+Up+Memory+settings+for+TeamCity+Server).

-__To update to the 64\-bit Java__:
+__To update to the 64-bit Java__:
 * [update](#Java+Installation) Java to be used by the server
 * [set JVM memory options](configuring-teamcity-server-startup-properties.md).
 It is recommended to set the following options for the 64\-bit JVM: `-Xmx4g -XX:ReservedCodeCacheSize=350m`

 ### Setting Up Memory settings for TeamCity Server

 TeamCity server has the main process which can also launch child processes.
 Child processes use available memory on the machine, this section covers the memory settings of the main TeamCity server process only as it requires special configuration.
 As a JVM application, TeamCity main server process only utilizes memory devoted to the JVM.
 The required memory may depend on the JVM used (32 bit or 64 bit).
-The memory used by JVM usually consists of: heap (configured via `-Xmx`) and metaspace (limited by the amount of available native memory), internal JVM (usually tens of Mb), and OS\-dependent memory features like memory\-mapped files.
+The memory used by JVM usually consists of: heap (configured via `-Xmx`) and metaspace (limited by the amount of available native memory), internal JVM (usually tens of Mb), and OS-dependent memory features like memory-mapped files.
 TeamCity mostly depends on the heap memory and this settings can be configured for the TeamCity application manually by [passing](configuring-teamcity-server-startup-properties.md#JVM+Options) `-Xmx` (heap space) option to the JVM running the TeamCity server.

 Once you start using TeamCity for [production](#Configuring+Server+for+Production+Use) purposes or you want to load the server during evaluation, you should manually set the appropriate memory settings for the TeamCity server.